- Staff

 Roxanne holds a B.S. in Environmental Studies from San Francisco State University and an M.A. in Environmental Justice, Degrowth, and Political Ecology from Universitat Autònoma de Barcelona.

-Before joining the GW family, Roxanne lived in Vietnam and Thailand for 5 years.
-She now lives in San Francisco, CA, with her husband and two Vietnamese cats.
+Before joining the GW Network, Roxanne lived in Vietnam and Thailand for 5 years, exploring and eating the most delicious food.
+She now lives with her husband and two Vietnamese cats.
 She loves kickboxing, playing board games, D&D, urban hiking, and photography.

 Close